 To learn more about refactoring, the natural starting point is my refactoring book, now in its second edition.
 I wrote the original edition in 2000 when Refactoring was a little-known technique.
 When I updated it eighteen years later, refactoring had become a regular tool for any skilled programmer.
 However new people regularly enter our profession and need to learn about refactoring.
 This book helps them to learn, and for experienced developers to pass on their skills.

 If you have the book you can access the web edition of the book, which is the canonical edition.
 It includes several refactorings not in the book, as well as an expanded example.
 In the future I intend to add more material to the web edition.

-In the Refactoring Book, I made the following definition of “Refactoring”
+In the book, I make the following definition of “refactoring”

 noun: a change made to the internal structure of software to make it easier to understand and cheaper to modify without changing its observable behavior

 verb: to restructure software by applying a series of refactorings without changing its observable behavior.